johnny-builder/virtualizing-macOS-in-VMWare/README.md

 I personally recommend using a *SECONDARY* hard drive.

 ### VMWare Unlocker
-It's not necessary if you use VMWare Workstation Pro.
+It's necessary since (probably because of piracy) they disabled macOS on VMWare.

 You can get it here: [![paolo-projects - auto-unlocker](https://img.shields.io/badge/paolo--projects-auto--unlocker-blue?logo=github)](https://github.com/paolo-projects/auto-unlocker/releases)

 ## finally doing something that is not downloading a whole lot of files!!!! uwuw wow

-### Step 1 (For VMWare player users!):
+### Step 1:
 Make sure VMWare is closed, open up the Unlocker, if the directory is incorrect just fix it, hit `Patch` and give it some time.

 ### Step 2:
-After patching VMWare Player, open it up, hit `Create a New Virtual Machine`
+After patching VMWare, open it up, hit `Create a New Virtual Machine`

 `I will install the operating system later.`